ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_regression.md

 ---

-2. What are some methods for selecting a subset of predictors?
+Q. What are some methods for selecting a subset of predictors?

 <details><summary><b>Answer</b></summary>